Evercoast/EvercoastOpenSource/README.md

 ![diagram](documentation/unity_obj_sequence.png)

+**Create AUDIO And Frames Sub-folders:**

+For each `EVERCOAST VOLUMETRIC` folder, create sub-folders `AUDIO` and `FRAMES`.

 **Audio File:**

-For each `EVERCOAST VOLUMETRIC` folder, create sub-folders `AUDIO` and `FRAMES`.
 Copy the synchronized audio file into `AUDIO`.
 You'll be notified that it has imported into Unity.

 **Frames:**